BDC Hamburger Icon

 What are the benefits of an HRIS?

-• An HRIS makes recordkeeping easier.
 An HRIS’s search functions make finding data effortless.
-Since an HRIS is basically a recordkeeping system, it tracks all data changes, allowing HR departments to access the most updated employee information for personnel management.
+Since an HRIS is essentially a recordkeeping system, it tracks all data changes, allowing HR departments to access the most up-to-date employee information for personnel management.

 What functions can an HRIS handle?

-HRIS systems and software packages can handle or assist with various HR tasks.
-When you choose an HRIS, be sure it has modules that can take care of your most pressing HR needs.
-Here are a few examples of typical HRIS functions:
+HRIS systems and software packages can assist with various HR tasks.
+When choosing an HRIS, ensure it has the modules you need to address your most pressing HR requirements.
+Here are some typical HRIS functions.

-An applicant tracking system (ATS) handles an HR department’s recruiting needs.
-It tracks potential candidates and measures their resumes against job descriptions and postings on job boards.
+An ATS handles an HR department’s recruiting needs.
+It tracks potential candidates and matches their resumes against job descriptions and postings on job boards.
 It also helps recruiters smoothly move candidates through the hiring process.

 Payroll

 HRIS systems can assist with and automate the process of running payroll.
-They can create payment orders as start dates and other employee changes are updated within the system.
-This module takes data from other HRIS system functions, including time and attendance and employee status, to determine correct payment amounts.
-Check out our review of Gusto to learn about an excellent HR solution with payroll functionality.
+They create payment orders as start dates and other employee changes are updated within the system.
+This module pulls data from other HRIS functions, including time and attendance and employee status, to determine correct payment amounts.
+(Check out our review of Gusto to learn about an excellent HR solution with payroll functionality.)

 Benefits administration